penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     MariaDB [(none)]> FLUSH PRIVILEGES;
     ```

-This creates new users for zabbix-web and zabbix-srv, grants them access to the
+This creates new users `zabbix-web` and `zabbix-srv`, grants them access to the
 zabbix database, and ensures that the privileges are applied immediately.

 In some cases, especially when setting up Zabbix with MariaDB, you might encounter
 issues related to stored functions and triggers if binary logging is enabled.
-To address this, you need to set the log_bin_trust_function_creators option to 1
+To address this, you need to set the `log_bin_trust_function_creators` option to `1`
 in the MariaDB configuration file.
 This allows non-root users to create stored
-functions and triggers without requiring SUPER privileges, which are restricted
+functions and triggers without requiring `SUPER` privileges, which are restricted
 when binary logging is enabled.

 !!! info "Activate temporarily extra privileges for non root users"